chhuang-one/sqxclib/doc/Sqxc.md

 	SqType.write() ──┴────────────────────┴──> SqxcSql   ───> Sqdb.exec()

 sqxc_send() is called by data source side.
 It send data(arguments) to Sqxc element and try to match type in Sqxc chain.
-Because difference data type is processed by difference Sqxc element, It returns current Sqxc elements.
+Because different data type is processed by different Sqxc element, It returns current Sqxc elements.

 Before you call sqxc_send(), set data type, data name, and data value in Sqxc structure.
 These data(arguments) will be processed between Sqxc elements.